Professor Andy Byford, MA, DPhil

 I welcome enquiries from those wishing to pursue a Masters by Research (MAR) and/or a PhD on topics related to the social and cultural history of the intelligentsia, professions, science and education in 19th- and 20th-century Russia.
 At present I would especially encourage proposals on topics relating to human-animal relations in Russia.

-- Social and cultural history of the Russian intelligentsia, professions, sciences and education
+- History of the Russian intelligentsia, professions, sciences and education